-Northwestern California University is a correspondence school.
-Its programs are offered entirely on the internet.
+Northwestern California University is an online distance learning school.
+Its program is offered entirely on the internet.
 Accordingly, it does not provide dormitory facilities or housing for students.

 No Law School Admission Test (LSAT) scores are required for entry to the school.

 Students who have completed coursework or graduated from institutions outside of the United States are required to have their transcripts evaluated by a foreign credential evaluation service approved by the California Committee of Bar Examiners.
 A list of approved evaluation services is available at: http://www.calbar.ca.gov/Portals/0/documents/admissions/Education/Credential_Eval_Serv.pdf.

 All coursework at Northwestern California University is provided and completed in the English language.
 The school does not provide ESL (English as a Second Language) instruction.
 It is, therefore, essential that all enrolling students have a high level of comprehension and ability in oral and written expression in the English language.